Cellular Components of the Immune System

 • B cells

-Follicular dendritic cells are a distinct lineage (a different cell type than conventional dendritic cells), do not express class II MHC molecules, and therefore do not present antigen to Th cells.
-They are not phagocytic; they have receptors for the crystallizable fragment (Fc) region of immunoglobulin (Ig) G and for complement, which enable them to bind with immune complexes and present the complex to B cells in germinal centers of secondary lymphoid organs.
+Follicular dendritic cells are another distinct lineage (namely, a different cell type than conventional dendritic cells) that do not express class II MHC molecules, and therefore do not present antigen to Th cells.
+They are not phagocytic; they have receptors for the crystallizable fragment (Fc) region of immunoglobulin (Ig) G and for complement, which enable them to bind to immune complexes and present the complex to B cells in germinal centers of secondary lymphoid organs (4).

 Monocytes in the circulation are precursors to tissue macrophages.
-Monocytes migrate into tissues, where over approximately 8 hours, they develop into macrophages.
+Monocytes migrate into tissues, where they rapidly develop into macrophages.
 This development occurs under the influence of macrophage colony-stimulating factor (M-CSF), which is secreted by various cell types (eg, endothelial cells, fibroblasts).
-At infection sites, activated T cells secrete cytokines (eg, interferon-gamma [IFN-gamma]) that induce production of macrophage migration inhibitory factor, preventing macrophages from leaving.
+At infection sites, activated T cells secrete cytokines (eg, interferon-gamma [IFN-gamma]) that induce the production of macrophage migration inhibitory factor, preventing macrophages from leaving.

 Macrophages are phagocytic cells present in tissues throughout the body.
-Depending upon the activation signals they receive, macrophages can alter their gene expression profiles and develop into polarized M1 or M2 subsets (see table Macrophage Subtypes).
-M1, "classically activated," pro-inflammatory macrophages are stimulated by cytokines such as IFN-gamma and by various microbial components (eg, lipopolysaccharide).
-M2 "alternatively activated" anti-inflammatory macrophages are stimulated predominantly by cytokines such as IL-4 and IL-13.
-M1 macrophages are strongly microbicidal, promote Th1 responses, and secrete proinflammatory cytokines (eg, TNF-alpha), whereas M2 macrophages secrete immunosuppressive cytokines (eg, IL-10, transforming growth factor-beta [TGF-beta]), are important in resolving inflammation and in promoting tissue remodelling.
+Depending upon the activation signals they receive, macrophages can alter their gene expression profiles and differentiate into M1 or M2 subsets (see table ).
+M1, "classically activated," pro-inflammatory macrophages are stimulated by cytokines such as IFN-gamma and by various microbial components (eg, lipopolysaccharide from Gram-negative bacteria).
+M2 "alternatively activated" anti-inflammatory macrophages are stimulated predominantly by cytokines such as interleukin-4 (IL-4) and IL-13.
+M1 macrophages are strongly microbicidal, promote Th1 responses, and secrete proinflammatory cytokines (eg, tumor necrosis factor-alpha [TNF-alpha]), whereas M2 macrophages secrete immunosuppressive cytokines (eg, IL-10, transforming growth factor-beta [TGF-beta]), are important in resolving inflammation and in promoting tissue remodelling and function analogously to T regulatory cells.
 M2 macrophages can also contribute to fibrosis by producing profibrotic factors such as TGF-beta.

 B cells' primary function is to develop into plasma cells, which manufacture and secrete antibodies.